Allergy testing - skin

 How to Prepare for the Test

 Allergy medicines can change the results of skin tests.
-Your doctor will tell you which medicines to avoid and when to stop taking them before the test.
+Your provider will tell you which medicines to avoid and when to stop taking them before the test.

 How the Test will Feel